enzoftware/go_social_test/README.md

 ## Unit testing
-Run `flutter test` at the root of the project.
+Run `flutter test` at the root of the project or run tests on your favorite IDE.

 <img src="https://user-images.githubusercontent.com/22333076/117590792-b03a8280-b0f6-11eb-9b5d-a5f2d1bdf69d.png" width="480"/>